-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5

-The Uncharted series is by far one of the best collections of action-adventure games around.
+The Uncharted series is one of the best collections of action-adventure games around.
 The recently released Uncharted: Legacy of Thieves Collection brings the two PS4 Uncharted games to the PS5 in this remastered collection.
 When it was released in January, the Legacy of Thieves Collection was heralded as a perfect example of what a remastered collection should be.
 The game offers a variety of modes that take advantage of the power of the PlayStation 5, including a sublime 120fps mode.
 The collection contains Uncharted 4 and Uncharted: The Lost Legacy in one package.
 The best part is that anyone who already owns either of those games can get the upgraded collection for just $10.
-Definitely check out the Uncharted franchise if you get a chance.

 #8 Marvel’s Spider-Man